snowdriftcoop/snowdrift/GUIDE.md

 * for Mac OS, try adding `export PATH="$HOME/Library/Haskell/bin:$PATH"` to ~/.bash_profile

-(You will need to run the line in your terminal also or Start a new terminal to make the new PATH active.)
+(You will need to also run the line in your terminal or start a new terminal to make the new PATH active.)

 Now, upgrade cabal itself: